mlsecops-labs/.github/profile/README.md

 ## **Mission**

-To provide **honest, reproducible, operational clarity** in securing machine-learning systems:
+To provide **reproducible, operational clarity** in securing machine-learning systems:

 - Understand the true behavior of ML in real infrastructure
 - Document failure modes, misconfigurations, and unexpected behavior
 - Build concrete, runnable examples of both attack and defense
 - Translate field experience into navigable, open knowledge
 - Support practitioners, defenders, and builders alike

-Our philosophy:
-**Reality over theory.
-Evidence over assumptions.
-Clarity over hype.**

 ---